aalmeida9/ZT-BC-lab/README.md

 ### Network Emulation

-Network emulation uses Mininet.
+The network emulation uses Mininet.
 Two network scripts can be executed via the frontend inside the startup page.
-Alternatively
+Alternatively, custom Mininet topologies can be executed via the command line.
 More information can be found here: http://mininet.org/

 ```sh